mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 #### Caveats

-RepoDb is automatically setting the value of `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling this method and if you have not passed any qualifiers and if your table has an `IDENTITY` primary key column.
+RepoDb is automatically setting the value of the `options` argument to `SqlBulkCopyOptions.KeepIdentity` when calling this method and if you have not passed any qualifiers and if your table has an `IDENTITY` primary key column.
 The same logic will apply if there is no primary key but has an `IDENTITY` column defined in the table.

 In addition, when calling this method, the library is creating a pseudo temporary table behind the scene.
 It requires your user to have the correct privilege to create a table in the database, otherwise a `SqlException` will be thrown.